NuGet/Home/accepted/2023/vscode-commands.md

 <!-- What future possibilities can you think of that this proposal would help with? -->

-expand on possibilities for future iterations ( more package details in the quick picks list, etc.)
+expand on possibilities for future iterations ( more package details in the quick picks list, multi select for package uninstall and updates, etc.)

+clearing package caches/folders, packaging a library, pushing a package to a source, managing package sources, opening a package manager